H1B denied and looking for options to stay in the USA? Read on to find out ways to change status or file another H1B application.

 H1B Extension Denied

-You can stay in US because extension is for future time period and your current H1B approval is still valid.
+- You can stay in the US because the extension is for the future time period and your current H1B approval is still valid.
 Extension denial does not invalidate your current H1B.

-If your i94 has expired and extension is denied, you should leave the US within 10-15 days.
+- If your i94 has expired and the extension is denied, you should leave the US within 10-15 days.
 Your status is “unlawful presence” immediately after the denial.

 You can file another extension or transfer to another employer but you should wait for approval outside US.